-Review of IPC arrangements evidenced that the dental team adheres to best practice guidance to minimise the risk of infection transmission to patients, visitors and staff.
+As a result of the actions taken following the inspection, it is determined that the dental team adheres to best practice guidance to minimise the risk of infection transmission to patients, visitors and staff.

 5.2.6 Does the dental team meet current best practice guidance for the decontamination of reusable dental instruments?